biometryhub/IBS_conference/content/social.md

 #### Transport

-Buses will leave the National Wine Centre by approximately 7pm on Thursday evening.
+Busses will leave the National Wine Centre by approximately 7pm on Thursday evening.
 The dinner venue is about a 30 minute drive into the Adelaide Hills.
 There will be two possible return times leaving the Dinner venue at 10:30pm and 11:30pm, returning to the National Wine Centre.

 ##### About the venue